 Victor Leung is director of education equity and deputy litigation director at the ACLU of Southern California.

 He first joined the organization as a fellow and later returned as a staff attorney, focusing primarily on education, juvenile justice, and student rights issues.

-Victor's previous cases include Sigma Beta Xi v.
-County of Riverside, which challenged a program that criminalized youth by placing children who have not committed crimes on probation; Community Coalition v.
-LAUSD, which ensured that LAUSD provides the proper amount of funding and services to high-need students under California's Local Control Funding Formula; Cruz v.
-State of California, which challenged policies that deprived students attending low-income schools of learning time; and Reed v.
-State of California, which addressed the inequitable distribution of teacher layoffs in under-performing schools in Los Angeles.
+Victor’s cases include Mark S. v.
+California, which challenges Pittsburg Unified School District’s mistreatment of disabled students, English learners and Black students, including placing them in substandard learning environments and imposing disproportionate discipline against them; Sigma Beta Xi v.
+Riverside, which challenged a program that criminalized youth by placing children who have not committed crimes on probation; Community Coalition v.
+Los Angeles Unified School District, which ensured that LAUSD provides the proper amount of funding and services to high-need students under California’s Local Control Funding Formula; and Cruz v.
+California, which challenged policies that deprived students attending under-resourced schools of learning time.

-Victor has also led campaigns, authored policy reports, and worked on legislation to increase supports for under-resourced students, ensure charter school accountability, and eliminate the school-to-police pipeline, amongst others.
-For example, he helped develop the Students Not Suspects campaign, which ended random metal detector searches in LAUSD, and AB 1360, a bill prohibiting charter schools from enacting exclusionary admissions policies and disciplining students without due process.
-Victor’s work has been featured in local and national publications, including KPCC, Los Angeles Times, San Francisco Chronicle, and Washington Post.
+Victor has also led campaigns, authored policy reports, and worked on legislation to increase resources for high-need students, ensure charter school accountability, and eliminate the school-to-police pipeline, among other subjects.
+For example, he helped develop the Students Not Suspects campaign, which ended random metal detector searches in LAUSD; supports Gente Organizada on a campaign to end institutional violence in Pomona; and co-sponsored AB 1360, a bill prohibiting charter schools from enacting exclusionary admissions policies and disciplining students without due process.
+Victor and his work have been featured in local and national publications, including KPCC, Los Angeles Times, San Francisco Chronicle, and Washington Post.

 Prior to re-joining the ACLU, Victor worked in private practice as a litigation associate at Latham & Watkins LLP.
-He graduated from New York University School of Law, where he was a senior staff editor of the Environmental Law Journal, and from Pomona College with a B.A. in media studies.
-In 2018, Victor was named one of California Lawyer Magazine's Attorneys of the Year.
+He graduated from Pomona College with a B.A. in media studies and from New York University School of Law.
+Victor was named one of California Lawyer Magazine’s Attorneys of the Year in 2018 and one of Daily Journal’s Top 40 Attorneys Under 40 in 2022.
 Victor formerly served on the board of directors of the ACLU of Southern California and was a OneJustice Executive Fellow.